metrophp/metrophp.github.io/_posts/docs/2014-11-22-getting-started.md

 }
 {% endhighlight %}

-Load your site and check your results.
+Load any page on your installation and check your results.
+We should see "Hello World" and the processing time on every page.
+(The hangup lifecycle is part of every page request).

 Notice how the example class doesn't need to extend any parent class.
 The Metro PHP kernel uses a the name of the lifecycle handled by the component as a method name to act as the entry point of that component into the framework.